JaskaRoman/dotvvm-docs/Pages/business-pack/export/excel/exporting-data-excel.md

 |`ColumnValueProviderHandlers<T>`|`ColumnValueProviderHandlers`|Value providers used to retrieve the data from exported data-context.|
 |`ICollection<IExcelExportRule>`|`ExportRules`|Rules applied during the export process.|

+**Export settings are not serializable and should not be sent to the client.**

 ## Export rules
 Following abstract implementations of `IExcelExportRule` are available.
 All built-in rules are based on these classes.